dimitrov-d/solana-limit-order-mcp/README.md

 SOLANA_RPC_URL=your_rpc_url_here
 ```

-### Integration with AI Model
+### Using with Claude

-To add this MCP server to your AI model, follow these steps:
+To use this MCP with the Claude LLM, follow these steps:

 1. **Install [Claude for Desktop](https://claude.ai/download)**